top of page

 Lived Experience Exemplars

 On your application to become a Certified Family Peer Specialist, you will be asked to explain your lived experience.
-Typically, this is conveyed in a few paragraphs that provide specific details about your experience as the primary caregiver of a child of any age with mental health and/or substance use challenges.
-Explaining what challenges your child and family faced, the systems you navigated, the resources and supports that facilitated resilience, and other important aspects of your story helps us understand your lived experience qualifications.
+Typically, this is conveyed in a few paragraphs that provide specific details about your experience as the primary caregiver of a loved one with mental health and/or substance use challenges.
+Explaining what challenges your loved one and family faced, the systems you navigated, the resources and supports that facilitated resilience, and other important aspects of your story helps us understand your lived experience qualifications.

 Exemplar One